 This (much!) narrower view simplified the colour palette to just the vibrant peach-pink of the setting sun with a wash of muted blue to the top right.
 The dark rocks provide nice contrast for the pops of reflected pink light where the sea is pushing in and the sand is also picking up a nice warm tone.

-I’m just really happy this image.
+I’m just really happy with this image.
 I do wonder if there’s a slightly better composition to be had by cropping in to a similar area from the larger panorama, maybe getting a little extra to the left of where this frame stops.
-Doing without changing aspect ratio would lose some of the sea, particularly towards the bottom where it just laps level with the harbour wall, and so I’m not sure it will actually improve overall composition.
+Doing that without changing aspect ratio would lose some of the sea, particularly towards the bottom where it just laps level with the harbour wall, and so I’m not sure it will actually improve overall composition.